340:25-5-67. Information disclosure

 (C) CSS is permitted to inform a CP, his or her authorized representative, or attorney that CSS received a federal income tax refund offset and the payment amount.
 CSS cannot provide the NCP's address, wage data, or other FTI provided by the IRS.

-(D) CSS is permitted to confirm to the NCP taxpayer or the NCP's spouse and/or joint filer that CSS received a federal income tax refund offset.
+(D) CSS is permitted to confirm to the NCP taxpayer or the NCP's spouse or joint filer that CSS received a federal income tax refund offset.

-(4) CSS may release Financial Institution Data Match (FIDM) information as to the amount and source of payment, such as a bank levy.
-CSS cannot disclose specific account information or details, such as the name of the bank.
+(4) CSS may release Financial Institution Data Match information as to the payment amount and source, such as a bank levy.
+CSS cannot disclose specific account information or details, such as the bank's name.